 Almost all of the network related code (

-firestack), including DNS over HTTPS split-tunnel, is a very minimal fork of the excellent Jigsaw-Code/outline-go-tun2socks written in golang.
-A majority of work is on the UI with other parts remaining same as on Jigsaw-Code/Intra, and so the implementation underneath is pretty much the same.
+firestack), including DNS over HTTPS split-tunnel, is a very minimal fork of Jigsaw-Code/outline-go-tun2socks written in golang.
+A majority of work is on the UI with other parts remaining same as on Jigsaw-Code/Intra.
 A split-tunnel traps requests sent to the VPN's DNS endpoint and relays it to a DNS over HTTPS endpoint of the user's choosing, logging the end-to-end latency, time of request, the dns request query itself and its answer.

 The RethinkDNS Resolver